iterative/dvc.org/static/docs/commands-reference/fetch.md

 which the set of files to push/fetch/pull is determined begins with calculating the checksums of the files in question, when these are [added](/doc/get-started/add-files) to DVC.
-File checksums are then stored in the corresponding DVC files (usually saved in a Git branch).
-Only the checksums specified in DVC files currently in the workspace are considered by `dvc fetch` (unless the `-a` or `-T` options are used).
+File checksums are then stored in the corresponding DVC-files (usually saved in a Git branch).
+Only the checksums specified in DVC-files currently in the workspace are considered by `dvc fetch` (unless the `-a` or `-T` options are used).

 ## Options